How it Works

 #5: a student sits at a table working on her laptop

-All current residential students must register their housing intent in the Housing Portal, even if they intend to move off-campus, study abroad, or will be assigned to a room as part of a special population.
-Registration lets us know your intended plan and is important in maintaining guaranteed housing status.
+All current residential students must declare their housing intent in the Housing Portal, even if they intend to move off-campus, study abroad, or will be assigned to a room as part of a special population.
+Declaring your intent is an important step to maintaining guaranteed housing status, provided you meet other eligibility criteria.

 #6: a single bedroom in EC